TyreeBlack/Portfolio/README.md

 🖥️ Tyree Black's Portfolio

-Welcome to my Portfolio! 🎉 This repository showcases my journey as an aspiring Cybersecurity Analyst and Web Developer.
+Welcome to my Portfolio! 🎉 This repository showcases my journey as an aspiring Cybersecurity Analyst.
 You'll find a collection of my projects, including a chatbot, QR code generator, and multiple interactive HTML pages.

 🚀 Features
 🤖 Chatbot